Scotby

-Scotby is a village in the City of Carlisle district of Cumbria, England.
-It is separated from Carlisle by the M6 Motorway, and it is close to other dormitory villages in the area, such as Wetheral, Cumwhinton and Aglionby.
+Scotby is a village in the Cumberland unitary authority area of Cumbria, England.
+It is separated from Carlisle by the M6 motorway, and it is close to other dormitory villages in the area, such as Wetheral, Cumwhinton and Aglionby.
 It is part of the Wetheral civil parish.
 In 2018 it had an estimated population of 2366.

 History

 During the Second World War, on 11 March 1943, a village dance was being held in the village hall when a bomb penetrated the hall roof which resulted in a local farmer being killed.

 In the field on the opposite side of the Tyne Valley Line to the Church, rubber tubes were laid out so as to represent railway lines to make the German Luftwaffe think that it was a major railway sidings of Carlisle.
 It is thought that the Luftwaffe, which was returning from a bombing raid on the munitions factory at Gretna, released their bomb load on to the fake sidings in the hope of destroying them, and also to lighten their plane load for their flight home.
 On the same night, a bomb also landed near to the War Memorial in the churchyard.
 Although it did not explode, damage was done to some of the church windows.